 Western Europe market trends and specificities

 Let’s start with general information.
 Western Europe has a population of 196 million.
 The urbanised population is 80% of this number.
 While determining which countries geographically fall under Western Europe is still controversial, we will stick to the following list: Belgium, France, the United Kingdom, the Netherlands, Austria, Ireland, Luxembourg, Monaco, and Liechtenstein.

 While e-commerce has just started to gain traction in other regions, the Western European e-commerce market is quite mature.
 This can be explained by the fact that the large expansion of the internet took place here earlier than, for example, in post-Soviet countries of Europe.
 Western European countries currently have the highest internet penetration rates in Europe, starting from 92%, which means online shopping is available to almost everyone.

 Currently, Ireland is the country with the fastest-growing e-commerce market in Western Europe (26% e-commerce growth rate).
 The rest of the countries lag behind in this indicator, but only because e-commerce was established there earlier.
 France ranks second after Ireland with an e-commerce market growth rate of 13%, followed by the UK with 11%.
-By the way, the UK has the strongest e-commerce market in Europe — 95% of the UK residents are e-commerce consumers.
+The UK has the strongest e-commerce market in Europe — 95% of UK residents are e-commerce consumers.
 Also, the Brits spent €52.4 billion on online purchases in 2020.

-There’s not much information about e-commerce development in small-sized countries like Luxembourg, Monaco, and Liechtenstein.
+There’s little information about e-commerce development in small-sized countries like Luxembourg, Monaco, and Liechtenstein.
 However, the high solvency of local consumers makes these countries a tasty morsel for businesses.